Marketing disclosure: I may receive a fee if you use products and services linked on this page.

 What tax forms do shoppers or delivery drivers get?

-Depending on the platform, you may receive a 1099-NEC or 1099-K. These do the same thing but vary based on how you get paid.
+Depending on the platform, you may receive a 1099-NEC or 1099-K as an independent contractor.
+These do the same thing but vary based on how you get paid.
 A 1099-NEC is when you get paid directly from the platform.
 A 1099-K is when they use a third-party payment service such as PayPal or another service they’ve partnered with.
+You do not receive a W-2 from any platform because you are not an employee.

 In order to receive your 1099, you need to provide a W-9.
 Most platforms won’t let you start until you do.
 This is similar to a W-4 except that W-4s are for employees and W-9s are for independent contractors.
 It is also a simpler form, because you’re responsible for your own taxes.